-The pathway welcomes a broad approach to design research and encourages experimentation in practice-based methods supported by experienced researchers.
-Approaches can range from User Centred Design, Ethnographic, Anthropological, Action Research, Participatory Design Research, Cybernetics, Grounded Theory, to Transformation Design, Speculative, and Critical Design.
-We encourage diverse candidates who want to focus on commercial research, to prepare for doctoral studies and a future career in academic research or use the programme for career change to develop new skills and identify new research interests.
+The Programme welcomes a broad approach to design research and encourages experimentation in design methods, supported by experienced researchers.
+Approaches can range from user-centred design to ethnographic and anthropological methods, action research, participatory design research, cybernetics, grounded theory, to Transformation Design, Speculative, and Critical Design.
+We encourage diverse candidates who want to focus on commercial research, prepare for doctoral studies and a future career in academic research or use the Programme for career change to develop new skills and identify new research interests.

-The School of Design has a long history of design research that can be traced back to Bruce Archer and the NHS hospital bed design in the 1960s through to today’s researchers who are internationally engaged in a broad range of areas from intelligent mobility through to citizen science, the future of making, socio-cultural design, experimental design, design for safety, design policy, service design and artificial intelligence and robotics as well as providing strategic advice to government and agencies.
-Recent commercial research funding partners have included Huawei, Tata, Airbus, Microsoft, and Intel amongst others with grant-maintained funding from the AHRC, EPSRC and the Lloyds Register Foundation.
+The School of Design has a long history of design research that can be traced back to Bruce Archer and the NHS hospital bed design in the 1960s, through to today’s researchers who are internationally engaged in a broad range of areas from intelligent mobility through to citizen science, the future of making, socio-cultural design, materials, experimental design, design for safety, design policy, service design and artificial intelligence and robotics as well as providing strategic advice to government and agencies.
+Recent commercial research funding partners have included Huawei, Tata, Airbus, Microsoft, Brioni, Adidas Swarovski and Intel amongst others with grant-maintained funding from the AHRC, EPSRC and the Lloyds Register Foundation.

-We also have an excellent set of visiting experts and a global network of research collaborators that we draw on in our integrated School-wide research culture.
+We also have a diverse set of visiting experts from a range of disciplines and a global network of research collaborators that we draw on in our integrated School-wide research culture, which includes mobility, healthcare, the future of making, ethics and robotics.
 These also bring strong synergies with the other RCA Schools and expertise areas including the Helen Hamlyn Centre for Design combined with a strong local set of collaborations with the Science Museum, the Victoria and Albert Museum, the Design Museum and Imperial College London with whom we share three of our master’s programmes.

 For further information or to arrange a conversation about the MRes degree, email email@example.com